Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 --to out/judgment.md

-run_duel.py reads the specification and runs counterexamples from cases/. check_invariants.py checks actual metrics against thresholds. write_judgment.py assembles the final markdown protocol.
+run_duel.py reads the specification and runs the counterexamples from cases/. check_invariants.py compares the actual metrics against thresholds. write_judgment.py assembles the final markdown protocol.
 There are no external "coordinators" or "verifiers" as separate processes.
 In production, such arbitration is assembled from the built-in /review command, headless qwen -p calls with different roles in the prompt, and project scripts — each with its own artifact on disk.

-A/B comparison of one specification between different Implementor/Verifier configurations shows how much the verdict depends on the agent of a given tier.
-Model tier here is the model level: cheap local (local-coder) or strong cloud (frontier-reviewer).
+A/B comparison of a single specification across different Implementor/Verifier configurations shows how much the verdict depends on the agent of a given tier.
+The model tier here is a model tier: a cheap local one (local-coder) or a strong cloud one (frontier-reviewer).
 The same rate_limit_spec.md is run through several pairs:

-• C1: cheap local Implementor vs. strong Verifier;
+• C1: cheap local Implementor against strong Verifier;

 • C3: symmetric local pair;